-Cockpit arena, the arena of fighting cocks
+Cockpit arena, the arena of the fighting cocks

 A sharp blade like a razor

-Most of the time, the cock on the ground is already dead.
-We pick it up to make room for the next fight.
-A guy goes behind with his brush and shovel to pick up feathers and blood.
+Most of the time, the fallen rooster is already dead.
+It is picked up to make room for the next fight.
+A guy goes behind with his broom and shovel to pick up the feathers and blood.
 The air is a bit sticky inside the arena.

 Valuable fighting cocks

 In the dirt courtyard in front, men of all ages come and go, carrying their precious gallinaceous in the hollow of their arms: one crouches in a corner to examine the most beautiful fighting cocks, to make small talk with a neighbor, to carefully tie around the leg the strap which is used to fix the blade...

 Few smiles here.
 We're not here to laugh.
 It takes three years to raise a fighting cock.
 With a special diet and everything, like for sportsmen.
 The chicks are sorted from birth.
 There are farms specialized in this kind of breeding.

 On the day of the duel, some owners add alcohol to the mixture used to feed the rooster to make him aggressive.

 In short, we attended a total of four-five fights, then we dragged a little in the yard among the roosters and people squeezing roosters on their hearts, then again at the exit in front of the fish merchants waiting for the customer who bet on the good cock ...